 Change

 Change brings opportunity and sadness.
 In this division, change is approached through the four categories shown below.
 Changing Faces includes photographs and slide shows of the evolving Athens landscape, without much commentary.
-Different Priorities Demolitionfocuses on examples of change that result from different interests and goals.
+Different Priorities focuses on examples of change that result from different interests and goals.
 Whereas priorities are often set strategically, Practicality deals more with unintentional change that may result from a fire or financial exigency.
 These three categories overlap considerably and placement isn't always obvious.
 Enjoy browsing.

 In the first three categories we have tried to illustrate change without taking a position on whether it was good or bad.
 Whether change provides an opportunity or leads to lost heritage, or both, is often a matter of perspective.
 For this reason, the fourth category is a collection of short essays and options contributed by those who have watched and participated in change.
 You may contribute an option by contacting us here.